 Along the way, we see how he was sometimes bullied for acting more feminine than other boys, but used his singing talents to “wow” people and “stand up to his bullies.”
 Throughout school and college, he honed his talents, motivated by the few images of “Seeing people who looked like him singing and dancing on the stage.”

-His gay identity is hinted at but not named directly; we do learn, however, that “The record company told him to hide his true self—they wouldn’t let him talk about being on Broadway, and they made him sing love songs about girls.”
-We also learn of his performance as “a confident Black drag queen” in the musical Kinky Boots, which is “about accepting others for who they are,” and we read about his Emmy for his role in Pose, “about a group of LGBTQ+ New Yorkers who love to dance and express themselves.”
+His gay identity is implied through context but not named directly; we learn that “The record company told him to hide his true self—they wouldn’t let him talk about being on Broadway, and they made him sing love songs about girls.”
+We also read of his performance as “a confident Black drag queen” in the musical Kinky Boots, which is “about accepting others for who they are,” and of his Emmy for his role in Pose, “about a group of LGBTQ+ New Yorkers who love to dance and express themselves.”

-A few details could use a little more explanation.
-The book tells us, for example, that the Tony Awards are “a ceremony that celebrates the best plays and musicals on Broadway,” but not what Broadway is.
-“LGBTQ+” is not defined (although perhaps the target audience already knows this).
-And while the book explains that Porter sought role models who “looked like him,” it never tells us what aspect(s) of his appearance that refers to.
+A few details might need more explanation for some readers.
+The book tells us, for example, that the Tony Awards are “a ceremony that celebrates the best plays and musicals on Broadway,” but not what Broadway is—although we might assume that many in the target audience (or their adults) will already know this, along with what “LGBTQ+” means.